hossainlab/jhossain.com/content/_index.md

 ---
 title: "Jubayer Hossain"
-subtitle: "Founder, Instructor @CHIRAL Bangladesh"
+subtitle: "Intern @ icddr,b &  Founder, Instructor @CHIRAL Bangladesh"
 description: "I am a Graduate student at the Department of Microbiology at Jagannath University, Dhaka.
 I am also the founder of CHIRAL Bangladesh, a non-profit organization dedicated to health research to improve lives in Bangladesh."
 images:
   - img/home.jpg